A condensed and updated version of our FAQ in PDF form, suitable for downloading, photocopying, and distribution, can be found here:

 Solitary confinement cells generally measure from 6 x 9 to 8 x 10 feet.
 Some have bars, but more often they have solid metal doors.
 Meals generally come through slots in these doors, as do any communications with prison staff.
-Within these cells, inmates lives of enforced idleness, denied the opportunity to work or attend prison programming, and sometimes banned from having televisions, radios, art supplies, and even reading materials in their cells.
+Within these cells, people live lives of enforced idleness, denied the opportunity to work or attend prison programming, and sometimes banned from having televisions, radios, art supplies, and even reading materials in their cells.

 The isolation unit at Stateville Correctional Center in Joliet, Illinois has been described as consisting of “gray walls, a solid steel door, no window, no clock, and a light that was kept on twenty-four hours a day.”
-Similarly, inmates at Pelican Bay State Prison in northern California were described as living in a “small, cement prison cell.
+Similarly, people held at Pelican Bay State Prison in northern California were described as living in a “small, cement prison cell.
 Everything is gray concrete: the bed, the walls, the unmovable stool.
 Everything except the combination stainless-steel sink and toilet…You can’t move more than eight feet in one direction.”

-Dr. Craig Haney, in testimony submitted to the California Assembly’s Public Safety Committee, described the isolation of inmates in these cells: ”They have no contact with the normal social world either.
+Dr. Craig Haney, in testimony submitted to the California Assembly’s Public Safety Committee, described the isolation of the men in these cells: “They have no contact with the normal social world either.
 Indeed, the only regular physical contact they have with another human being is the incidental brushing up against the guards who must first place them in handcuffs and chains before they escort them out of their cells and housing units.
 They visit loved ones through thick glass and over phones, and are thus denied the opportunity to ever touch another human being with affection.
 This has gone on unabated, for years and years, for some of these men for several decades now.”

 How long do people spend in solitary confinement?